An algorithm for random signed 3-SAT with Intervals: Introduction

+Unlike the algorithms in~\cite{Achlioptas00,AchlioptasSorkin00,KaporisKirousisLalas06}, we prove that our algorithm succeeds with high probability.
+To obtain a whp result, the ``repair'' subroutine is essential, cf.~e.g., \cite{FriezeSuen96}, where the range in which their algorithms succeed increase dramatically, once such a routine part is added.
+As for our algorithm, without such a repair function, it would not succeed whp, if the ratio $m/n$ is larger than the point where 2-iSAT formulas become satisfiable almost surely.
+This mirrors the situation in classical $3$-SAT~\cite{Achlioptas01} (and can also be derived from our analysis).

+In the case of iSAT, the repair mechanism needs to be considerably more subtle than the one in~\cite{FriezeSuen96} for classical 3-SAT.

-In the analysis, we use Wormald's differential equations method~\cite{Wormald95}.
+In the analysis of the algorithm, we use Wormald's differential equations method~\cite{Wormald95}.
 ODE methods have been used for the analysis of algorithms for classical SAT with great success~\cite{ChaoFranco86,ChaoFranco90,FriezeSuen96,Achlioptas00,AchlioptasSorkin00}.
 In our analysis, we combine the idea of Achlioptas and Sorkin~\cite{AchlioptasSorkin00} to consider as a time step an iteration of the outer loop, but we use Wormald's theorem~\cite{Wormald-LecNot-99} where they use a Markov-chain based approach.
-The analysis of the inner loop requires to study the first busy period of a certain stable server system~\cite{Achlioptas00,Achlioptas01}, or, in our case, more accurately, the total poplulation size in a type of branching process.
+The analysis of the inner loop requires to study the first busy period of a certain stable server system~\cite{Achlioptas00,Achlioptas01}, or, in our case, more accurately, the total population size in a type of branching process.

-Moreover, it is important to point out that we prove that our algorithm succeeds with high probability, unlike~\cite{Achlioptas00,AchlioptasSorkin00}, where the aim\footnote{ This was an artifact of the hunt for the precise value of the threshold in random $k$-SAT, for which, by Friedgut's famous result~\cite{friedgut99}, wpp statements suffice. } is only to prove success with positive probability (wpp).
-To obtain a whp result, the ``backtracking'' part is essential\footnote{ Cf.~for example, \cite{FriezeSuen96}, where the range in which the algorithm succeeds increases dramatically, once a backtracking part is added. }, and its analysis has to be accommodated for, of course, in the analysis of the .

 The value \mbox{2.3} arises from the numerical solution to an initial value problem (IVP).

+At this point, it makes sense to point to the fact that while, in general, backtracking destroys uniform randomness of the formula, which is problematic for the analysis.
+In our analysis, (1) the repair involves only a very small part of the formula---what remains of the formula is still uniformly distributed---so that (2) a more careful analysis is only needed for what happens in the repaired part of the formula itself.

 Extending the results for $k$-iSAT for $k\ge 4$ is conceptually easy; we briefly discuss it in the conclusions.